frontendpatterns/frontendpatterns.dev/src/content/patterns/svg-optimization.md

 ## Solution

-Apply the SVG Optimization pattern by removing unnecessary metadata and simplifying paths to reduce SVG file sizes, and reinforce it with concise examples or tests.
+Remove unnecessary metadata and simplifying paths to reduce SVG file sizes.
 For example, memoize the transformed dataset before rendering a 500-row analytics grid so scrolling stays smooth.